Installing TLS/SSL Certificates in Apache Server

 Assigning the TLS/SSL certificate to Apache

-Ensure the SSL module is enabled in apache.
+Ensure the SSL module is enabled in Apache.

 Linux Command